 Doctors in Spain

-The healthcare system in Spain (el sistema national de salud) provides high-quality care in hospitals (hospitales) and medical centers (centros de salud).
+The healthcare system in Spain (el sistema national de salud) provides high-quality care in Spanish hospitals (hospitales) and medical centers (centros de salud).
 The system has two-tiers – offering both public and private care, often at the same center.

 An extensive national system provides free health care for around 90% of residents.
-The system receives funds partially from social security (seguridad social) contributions, deducted from your wage.
+The system receives funds partially from Spanish social security (seguridad social) contributions, deducted from your wage.
 Prescriptions are also partially subsidized by the state, with the amount varying by region.